Arlodotexe/OwlCore/README.md

 ## Financing

-We accept donations, and we do not have any active bug bounties.
+We accept donations [here](https://github.com/sponsors/Arlodotexe) and [here](https://www.patreon.com/arlodotexe), and we do not have any active bug bounties.

-If you’re looking to contract a new project, new features, improvements or bug fixes, please contact me.
+If you’re looking to contract a new project, new features, improvements or bug fixes, please contact me via Email or Discord.

 ## Versioning